 - Update and/or reattest your CAQH application quarterly - Leave no gaps in the most recent five years of work history.
-Please be sure to include leaves of absences, maternity leaves, moves, etc. - Ensure there is a copy of your liability insurance attached to your application and that it is current - Provide an accurate credentialing contact
+Please be sure to include leaves of absences, maternity leaves, moves, etc. - Ensure there is a copy of your current liability insurance attached to your application - · Provide an accurate credentialing contact

-Completing these steps will provide you with a smooth credentialing process and reduce interruptions to you and/or your staff
+Completing these steps will provide you with a smooth credentialing process and reduce interruptions to you and/or your staff.